rl-institut/SimBA/docs/source/simulation_parameters.rst

+.. _simulation_parameters:

 Simulation Parameters
 =====================

-The simulation of an eBus-Sytem relies on a variety of simulation parameters.
+The simulation of an eBus-System relies on a variety of simulation parameters.
 The eBus-Toolbox provides most of them as default values.
 Depending on specific needs adjusting these values can increase the accuracy of the simulation outputs.
 The eBus-Toolbox input files are described in detail in the following subsections as well as their default parameters.